hisschemoller/music-pattern-generator/README.md

 ### MIDI Outputs

-Only the Network column is active for the MIDI inputs.
+Only the Network column is active for the MIDI outputs.
 The outputs that have Network enabled can be used by the Output processors to send MIDI data to.
 See the section about the Output Processor above.

 ### Interface